-- 5100 ISSUANCE OF BONDS: Used to record the face amount of the bonds that are issued.
+5100 ISSUANCE OF BONDS: Used to record the face amount of the bonds that are issued.
 Short-term debt proceeds should not be classified as revenue.
-When a school district issues short- term debt (debt with a duration of less than 12 months) that is to be repaid from governmental funds, a liability (notes payable) should be recorded in the balance sheet of the fund responsible for repayment of the debt. - 5101 ISSUANCE OF BONDS (RE-FUNDING ONLY) - QUALIFIED ZONE ACADEMY BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - 5103 QUALIFIED SCHOOL CONSTRUCTION BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - PREMIUM ON THE ISSUANCE OF BONDS: Proceeds from that portion of the sale price of bonds in excess of or below their par value.
-(Discounts on bonds are now coded to expenditure object 925 Discount on the Issuance of Bonds.) - TAX ANTICIPATION NOTES: Monies borrowed which will be repaid from future tax receipts. - 5200 FUND TRANSFERS IN: Used to classify operating transfers from other funds of the district.
-(Not available in the Special Building Fund or Qualified Capital Purpose Undertaking Fund.) - PROCEEDS FROM THE DISPOSAL OF REAL OR PERSONAL PROPERTY:Proceeds from the disposal of school property or compensation for the loss of real or personal property.
-Account 5300 should be used only for proceeds from the disposal of assets that do not have significant value.
-The reporting of major asset sales should be recorded as special items using account 6300.
+When a school district issues short- term debt (debt with a duration of less than 12 months) that is to be repaid from governmental funds, a liability (notes payable) should be recorded in the balance sheet of the fund responsible for repayment of the debt.

+5101 ISSUANCE OF BONDS (RE-FUNDING ONLY)

+- 5102 QUALIFIED ZONE ACADEMY BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - 5103 QUALIFIED SCHOOL CONSTRUCTION BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - 5120 PREMIUM ON THE ISSUANCE OF BONDS: Proceeds from that portion of the sale price of bonds in excess of or below their par value.
+(Discounts on bonds are now coded to expenditure object 925 Discount on the Issuance of Bonds)